-Easy Salisbury Steak Recipe ready in just 30 minutes!
-Juicy and tender beef patties smothered in the most delicious homemade mushroom gravy.
-It’s incredible over creamy Mashed Potatoes.
+Easy Salisbury Steak Recipe is ready in just 30 minutes!
+It has juicy and tender beef patties smothered in the most delicious homemade mushroom gravy.
+It’s incredible over creamy mashed potatoes.
 Even the picky eaters will approve of this one-pan dish.

 This post may contain affiliate links.
 Read my disclosure policy.